zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 The new algorithm MUST be used for signatures created over the Overwinter transaction format.
-[#ZIP-overwinter-tx-format]_ Combined with the new consensus rule that v1 and v2 transaction formats will be invalid from the Overwinter upgrade, [#ZIP-overwinter-tx-format]_ this effectively means that all transactions signatures from the Overwinter activation height will use the new algorithm. [#ZIP0000]_
+[#ZIP-overwinter-tx-format]_ Combined with the new consensus rule that v1 and v2 transaction formats will be invalid from the Overwinter upgrade, [#ZIP-overwinter-tx-format]_ this effectively means that all transaction signatures from the Overwinter activation height will use the new algorithm. [#ZIP0000]_

 The BLAKE2b-256 personalization field [#BLAKE2-personalization]_ is set to::